Kampyr-Tepe near Termez

 The city reached heights in its development in the reign of Kanishka I (the first third of the II century AD).
 This era was characterized by the most favorable conditions for the development of international trade and culture.
 The archaeological findings, related particularly to the Kushan period, were most numerous.
 Thus, a Buddhist sanctuary, built outside of the vallum, as a tribute to a Greco-Bactrian tradition, was found there.
 At the same time, the architecture of the sanctuary belongs to the Zoroastrian era and represents a cella, encircled with a corridor.
 A terracotta figure of seated Buddha, found in its base, embodies simultaneously the features of Buddha and Ahura Mazda, the deities of Zoroastrianism and Buddhism, the religions, ruling at the time.

 Coins of different eras and ancient Bactrian papyri were also found there.
 It is an interesting fact, that in the reign of Kanishka I, the coins were stamped with images, besides Buddha’s, of deities of more than 30 different religions, confirming once more the era of co-existence and religious tolerance, prevailing at the time, originally laid in the philosophy of Buddhism.

-Kampyr-Tepe is one of the iconic landmarks of Surkhandarya oasis included in the UNESCO World Heritage List.
+Kampyr-Tepe is one of the iconic landmarks of Surkhandarya oasis.